dxdesjardins/GDSave/README.md

 1. Install .NET 8+ and Godot .NET v4.3+.
 Create a C# Solution File and ensure that the solution is configured to use .NET 8.
 You must manually edit the `PROJECTNAME.csproj` file TargetFramework to "net8.0".
 2. Download my GDEssentials repository and add it to your project.
 Follow the setup instructions in the repository to setup my `StageManager`.
-3. Download this GDSave repository and add it to your project.
+3. Download this GDSave repository and add it to your project's "addons" folder.
-4. Create a `SaveSettings` resource, restart the Game Engine, then re-open the `SaveSettings` resource in the Editor.
-This will automatically configure the resource to be referenceable as a singleton throughout the project.
-5. Set the `SaveManager` as an AutoLoad.
+4. Set the `SaveManager` as an AutoLoad.

 ## Usage